Harry E. Goldsworthy

-Lieutenant General Harry Edgar Goldsworthy Jr. (April 3, 1914 – February 16, 2022) was an American Air Force lieutenant general who was deputy chief of staff for systems and logistics, Headquarters U.S. Air Force, Washington, D.C.
+Harry Edgar Goldsworthy Jr. (April 3, 1914 – February 16, 2022) was a United States Air Force lieutenant general who was deputy chief of staff for systems and logistics, Headquarters U.S. Air Force, Washington, D.C.
 He was responsible for all Air Force logistics support which includes procurement policy, maintenance engineering, transportation, supply and services, and foreign military assistance and sales.